hfactor/hiran.in/pages/now.md

 layout: Static
 permalink: /now
 title: Now
-date: 2024-08-08
+date: 2024-08-17
 description: On current focuses, projects and activities.
 Thanks to <a href="nownownow.com/about">Derek Sivers</a> for the concept!
 ---
-Life's been busy with moving to a new place and starting a new job.
-My current focus is on writing more — whether it's on this website, in my newsletter, or through observational notes in my journal (Thanks to The Bear).
+The current focus is on writing more — whether it's on this website, or as random jotes in my journal (Thanks to [The Bear](en.wikipedia.org/wiki/the_bear_(tv_series))).
 I'm also embracing a hyperlocal lifestyle by exploring nearby stores, clubs, hotels, the library, and parks.
-I'm also mentoring for [Circutverse](summerofcode.withgoogle.com/programs/2024/organizations/circuitverseorg)'s GSoC.
+GSoC Mentoring for [Circutverse](summerofcode.withgoogle.com/programs/2024/organizations/circuitverseorg)is happening.

-Following the devastating [landslide in Wayanad](https://economictimes.indiatimes.com/defaultinterstitial.cms) that claimed over 400 lives, I'm supporting relief efforts by offering [design mentoring for charity](https://topmate.io/hiran/1125737).
-All proceeds go to the [CMDRF](https://donation.cmdrf.kerala.gov.in/), and [Topmate](https://topmate.io/) has generously agreed to [match the donations](https://x.com/topmateHQ/status/1819727016062791847).
+After the [Wayanad landslide](https://economictimes.indiatimes.com/defaultinterstitial.cms) that claimed 400+ lives, I’m offering [design mentoring to support relief efforts](https://topmate.io/hiran/1125737), with all proceeds to [CMDRF](https://donation.cmdrf.kerala.gov.in/).
+[Topmate](https://topmate.io/) has generously agreed to [match the donations](https://x.com/topmateHQ/status/1819727016062791847).